Brewing Stronger Features: Dual-Teacher Distillation for Multispectral Earth Observation: Methodology

 \subsection{Crafting diverse inputs}

 We generate diverse augmented views of input images (purple section in \Cref{fig:method}) to learn a stronger feature space~\cite{chen2020simple,zbontar2021barlow}.
-We use multi-channel Sentinel-2 imagery $\text{I}^\text{M}$ as input, where the first three channels represent the optical (RGB) part of an image, i.e. $\text{I}^\text{O}\subset\text{I}^{\text{M}}$.
+We use 10-channel Sentinel-2 imagery $\text{I}^\text{M}$ as input, where the first three channels represent the optical (RGB) part of an image, i.e. $\text{I}^\text{O}\subset\text{I}^{\text{M}}$ (we provide more pretraining data details in \Cref{subsec:pretraining}).
 For each $\text{I}^{\text{M}}$, the following augmentation pipeline is applied.
 We first lightly augment $\text{I}^{\text{M}}$ with channel-agnostic augmentations like flipping, denoted as $A_\text{M}$.
 We then additionally augment $\text{I}^\text{O}$ with heavy augmentations $A_\text{O}$, such as color jitter, Gaussian blur, and solarization, to ensure robustness to input perturbations.

 From this augmented image, we create $n$ larger \textit{global} views $\text{I}^\text{M}_\text{g}$ and $m$ smaller \textit{local} views $\text{I}^\text{M}_\text{l}$ using cropping and resizing.
-To teach MS representations, we concatenate $\text{I}^\text{M}_\text{g}$ and $\text{I}^\text{M}_\text{l}$ into $\text{I}^\text{M}_{\text{g}\cup\text{l}}$ for the student, while the MS teacher obtains only the global views $\text{I}^\text{M}_\text{g}$.
-For teaching optical representations, we use the optical images $\text{I}^\text{O}_{\text{g}\cup\text{l}}$ for the student, while the teacher again receives only the global part $\text{I}^\text{O}_\text{g}$.
+To teach MS representations, we concatenate $\text{I}^\text{M}_\text{g}$ and $\text{I}^\text{M}_\text{l}$ into $\text{I}^\text{M}_{\text{g}+\text{l}}$ for the student, while the MS teacher obtains only the global views $\text{I}^\text{M}_\text{g}$.
+For teaching optical representations, we use the optical images $\text{I}^\text{O}_{\text{g}+\text{l}}$ for the student, while the teacher again receives only the global part $\text{I}^\text{O}_\text{g}$.
 Formally:

 where

 Here, $g$ is the function used for creating global views, and $l$ is for local views.
 All augmentations are performed randomly for each input image.